atomo15/tsfqx-cmp_sc4990Fall21/Front-end/README.md

 ### Advantage of Flutter :
 - Can export and install cross-platform which including iOS devices, Android devices, and Web Apps in the same code.
 - Don't need to use multiple languages such as Kotlin, Swift, HTML or React.js to implement all of these platforms.
+- Even it takes time to study a new language, but it reduces the redundancy of code and saves time to using specific languages to install on each platform.

 ### Disavantage of Flutter :
 - New Platform which take a time to study and implement with the new syntax and rules.